wikimedia/operations-puppet/modules/pontoon/README.md

 pontoonctl bootstrap-stack
 ```

+The bootstrap will take approximately ten minutes.
+In order to be able to run
+`pontoonctl` from any directory it is recommended to set `PONTOON_HOME` to the
+directory containing stacks (i.e. the directory you are in currently).

-After approximately ten minutes you will have:
+Once the bootstrap has completed you will have:

 * a Cloud VPS host named after your stack, serving as the Pontoon Puppet server
 * the current git branch set `pontoon-STACK-NAME`
 * a `git remote` named `pontoon-STACK-NAME`

 The stack is bootstrapped and ready; the Puppet agent serves as its own server.
-Push your local `puppet.git` commits to the git remote until you are happy with
+You can now push your local `puppet.git` commits to the git remote until you are
-the result and the commits are ready for code review.
+happy with the result and the commits are ready for code review.

 #### Add PKI and PuppetDB roles